 Ethnicity & Disease Special Issue

-The Center plans to begin soliciting applications for small grants in academic year 2018-2019.
+The Center provides small grants.
 Grants must be used to complete empirical, theoretical or intervention research on racism, social justice and public health.
 As a condition of receiving support, funded investigators must present their findings in the Center’s seminar series and at one professional meeting within one year of the study’s conclusion.
 They must also agree to serve as a reviewer for one of the Center’s future grant cycles and apply for funding that builds on the research findings.

 COMMUNITY ENGAGEMENT PROJECTS

 The Center is involved with national efforts to promote an anti-racism movement within the field of Public Health.
 It also hosts speakers of interest to the local community.

 Launched at the 2016 annual meeting of the American Public Health Association (APHA) by then President of APHA, Dr. Camara Phyllis Jones, the collaborative seeks to build a movement made up of diverse public health advocates, professionals and researchers targeting racism as a public health issue.
 The collaborative is supported across multiple organizations and institutions.
 Its primary home is in the Satcher Health Leadership Institute and the Cardiovascular Research Institute of the Morehouse School of Medicine.
 The Center for the Study of Racism, Social justice and Health is honored to support the efforts of the Collaborative by hosting its listserve and facilitating virtual collaboration.
 Center affiliates and all persons interested in health equity are encouraged to become involved.